faizaziz24/risklab-master/README.md

-# ciShop
+# RiskLab
-This is a simple ecommerce application based on codeigniter framework.
-It provides a base to further develop ecommerce using codeigniter.
+This is a simple admin complaint application in lab computer based for controller codeigniter framework.
+It provides a base to further develop admin complaint using codeigniter.

 ### Installation instructions:
 - Clone/download the repo.